 Allergic Reactions to Vaccines

-The substance can be a food, pollen, mold spores, dust mites, pet dander and others.
+Common substances that may cause allergic reactions include food, pollen, mold spores, dust mites, and pet dander.
 These are called allergens.
 In rare cases, the allergen can be a vaccine.

 • Bowel problems.
-This can include issues such as diarrhea or blood in the stool.
+This can include issues like diarrhea or blood in the stool.

 • Hives (urticaria).
 These are raised, itchy red or skin-colored bumps that turn white when pressed.

 • Localized symptoms.
-Redness and swelling can occur at the site of the injection.
+Redness and swelling can occur as a reaction at the injection site.

 • Low blood pressure (hypotension).
 This can result in dizziness, blurred vision or fainting.